University of Virginia: Championships

 The Cavalier baseball team under Brian O'Connor has also experienced tremendous success.
 UVA finished as national runners-up in the 2014 College World Series and came back to win the 2015 College World Series.
 Virginia has hosted five NCAA Super Regional tournament events at Davenport Field.

 The UVA men's tennis program won "three-peat" NCAA Championships in 2015–2017 after winning the Cavaliers' first in 2013.
 The team won back-to-back championships in 2022 and 2023.
 The program has regularly featured international talent combined with locally grown high school tennis talent from Virginia (often Northern Virginia).

+The UVA pickleball team won the 2023 DUPR National Championships in Atlanta, Georgia.
+The Cavaliers were awarded $15,000 for winning the championship.
+After the tournament, UVA pickleball signed a historic multi-year sponsorship deal with HEAD USA, marking the largest partnership in collegiate pickleball to date.

-The University of Virginia women's cross country team won the 1981 and 1982 NCAA Women's Division I Cross Country Championship as well as the DI Indoor Championships.
+The University of Virginia women's cross country team won the 1981 and 1982 NCAA Women's Division I Cross Country Championship, as well as the DI Indoor Championships.

 The women's swimming and diving team won its first NCAA Championship in 2021.
-The women repeated the feat in both 2022 and 2023.
+The women repeated the feat in 2022, 2023, 2024, 2025, and 2026.